Tasov (Žďár nad Sázavou District): Sights

 The Church of Saints Peter and Paul is the landmark of the village centre.
 It was built in the Baroque style in 1728–1730.
 The interior is richly decorated.
 The most valuable is the painting of Saint Wenceslaus, which was moved here from the Church of Saint Wenceslaus, which stood in Tasov until 1785.
 The belltower has two bells from the years 1483 and 1763.

-The Dub Castle, also called Tassenberg Castle, is a ruin of a Gothic Castle located in a meander of the Oslava.
+The Dub Castle, also called Tassenberg Castle, is a ruin of a Gothic castle located in a meander of the Oslava.
 It was built in the 13th century.
 In 1551, it was already called a ruin.

-Hrádek is a ruin of a gothic fortress above the village.
+Hrádek is a ruin of a Gothic fortress above the village.
 Its existence was first documented in 1390.
 Since 1569, it has been desolated.

 The Literary Monument of Vysočina was opened in 2002.
 It contains exhibitions dedicated to the important native, writer Jakub Deml and other artists connected with the region, and to the history of the village and local monuments.
-An architectonical monument is also the villa of Jakub Deml which replaced his original birth house.
-It is a modernist villa with cubist elements by the architect Bohuslav Fuchs built in the early 1920s.
+An architectonical monument is also the villa of Jakub Deml that replaced his original birth house.
+It is a modernist villa with cubist elements by the architect Bohuslav Fuchs, built in the early 1920s.